-where: E = allowable emission rate for particulate matter in lb/hr, and P = process weight rate in tons/hr
+where: E = allowable emission rate for particulate matter in lb/hr, and

-Both allowable emission rates must be complied with for processes that have a process rate greater than 60,000 lb/hr.
+P = process weight rate in tons/hr

+The allowable emission rate at any time is based on the actual process rate.
 The applicant only needs to show compliance with the higher allowable emission rate at maximum potential to ensure compliance with the rules.
 The process weight per hour means the total weight of all materials introduced into any specific process that may cause any emission of particulate matter.
 In this case, the dry corn germ, dry corn gluten meal, dry corn gluten feed, starch, activated carbon, and filter aid are the only materials that could produce particulate matter and are the only weights considered.
 Each emission point has a different process rate and these numbers are listed below: